CodeLinkIO/MoveAndWhap/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.txt file for details
+This project is licensed under the MIT License - see the MIT-LICENSE.txt file for details

 <br>

 ## Acknowledgments

-This game was inspired by two games from the [Automonous Worlds.](https://autonomousworlds.com/) for their blockchain [Xaya](https://xaya.io).
+This game was inspired by two games from [Automonous Worlds](https://autonomousworlds.com/) for their blockchain [Xaya](https://xaya.io).

 - [Hunter Coin](https://xaya.io/huntercoin)
 - [Mover Demo](https://github.com/xaya/xaya_tutorials/wiki/Unity-Mover-Tutorial)